-CLTA1550: Introduction to Cultural Anthropology
+CLTA1550 : Introduction to Cultural Anthropology

 This course focuses on basic perspectives and concepts for understanding and productively relating to groups and individuals in other cultures.
 It includes an introduction to the discipline, history of the discipline and its development, and methods of cultural anthropology.

 Fulfills a General Education Cultural Competency (CC) requirement.
+This is a CAP1 (Cultural Awareness Program) designated course.

-CLTA3180: Race, Class and Gender
+CLTA3180 : Race, Class and Gender

 A study of the contemporary diversity of society with a focus on inter-group relations (e.g., assimilation, conflict, and pluralism).
 Emphasis is placed on gaining an understanding of the multicultural nature of American society in comparison with other societies and on formulating a viable response.
 Recommended: CLTA1550.

 Fulfills a General Education Cultural Competency (CC) requirement.
+This is a CAP1 (Cultural Awareness Program) designated course.

-CLTA3200: Intercultural Communication
+CLTA3200 : Intercultural Communication